-Fertilize in the late spring and early summer with a product that targets root growth.
+3. Fertilizing: Fertilize in the late spring and early summer with a product that targets root growth.
 Use an acidified evergreen fertilizer such as 10-10-10 because birch trees do better in soil that is slightly acidic.

+4. Pruning: The best time to prune birch trees is late summer or early autumn.
 Start by removing side shoots and suckers first and then decide which branches to remove.
 Cut back branches that are less than 2 inches wide as close to the trunk as possible.

 Estimated Shipping Time: Most orders ship immediately.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.